 Technological advances are continuing to transform the way in which services are delivered and work is performed in society.
-Users of the AAT have changing expectations in relation to how they want to be able to interact with us.
+Users of the AAT have changing expectations in relation to how they want to be able to interact with us as do our members and staff in relation to how they want to be able to work.
 Consistent with whole-of-government requirements, we want to use technology to provide improved user-centred services and to allow members and staff to work more effectively and efficiently.
 Having inherited a range of legacy systems from the amalgamating tribunals and dealing with a wide range of users, there are challenges in developing and funding an integrated suite of digital services that will meet the needs of all stakeholders.